Screenshot 2023-06-29 at 12.46.26.png

 London’s Natural History Museum: grade 1 listed, considered one of Britain’s finest Victorian buildings.

-So only Red Bull could think to turn this majestic building into a skatepark.
+Only Red Bull could think of turning this majestic building into a skatepark.

 That was the opportunity facing us—how to bring out skateboarding’s unique style and culture in the most juxtaposing spaces for this one-time-only project.